 If your rental property isn’t currently occupied, you can raise your rent at specific seasons during the year.
 For example, you can raise your rent during the spring or summer, when student tenants are looking for accommodations.
 If you own a vacation home, you can increase its rent for short-term tenants during the summertime.

 Keep in mind that this applies only to vacant properties.
-Taking advantage of seasonality only works when you’re trying to attract prospective tenants, but it won’t yield the same results with existing tenants.
+Taking advantage of real estate seasonality only works when you’re trying to attract prospective tenants, but it won’t yield the same results with existing tenants.

 How to Raise the Rent Without Complaints